 In the August 2006 issue of Condé Nast Traveler magazine, Brook Wilkinson lists the Seven Tactics of a Top Travel Specialist & Travel Consultant

-You can rest assured that Your Friend In Italy strives to meet and exceed the following tactics in order to be a Italy Travel Consultant that offers you valuable travel advice, peace of mind and enabling you to experience the true heart of Italy.
+You can rest assured that Your Friend In Italy strives to meet and exceed the following tactics in order to be an Italy Travel Consultant that offers you valuable travel advice and peace of mind enabling you to experience the true heart of Italy.

 Find the right fit: Not every Travel Consultant will be the right match for every client.
 If you’re not immediately enamored of the first one you contact, try some others.